 Just like uploading, internet connection can affect playback.
 Try resetting your router and make sure you have a secure connection.
 All set?
 It’s time to start investigating.

-Sometimes even after trying all of the above, the video just won’t play.
+Sometimes even after trying all of the above, the media just won’t play.
 In that case, it’s time to call for backup — the Wistia Customer Champs are here to help.
 To get the fastest possible assistance, provide us with as many details as you can: